9 MCP Tools That Make AI Agents Actually Useful for Code

 The MCP Codebase Intelligence Bridge

-To solve these problems, repowise exposes 8 structured MCP tools.
-These aren't just wrappers around grep; they are powered by a background analysis engine that parses 10+ languages (including Python, Go, Rust, and TypeScript) to build a living map of your code.
+To solve these problems, repowise exposes 9 structured MCP tools.
+These aren't just wrappers around grep; they are powered by a background analysis engine that parses 15 languages — 9 at the deepest analysis tier — to build a living map of your code.
+The full kit is get_overview, get_answer, get_context, get_symbol, search_codebase, get_risk, get_why, get_dead_code, and get_health.

 Tool 1: get_overview()